 When one thinks of exponents of big-T Tradition, Hermann Hesse would not usually be near the top of the list of those suggested.
 To the extent that he is known among readers, it is usually for his more “esoteric” novels such as Steppenwolf and Siddhartha, which became popular among the counterculture of the 1960s for their exploration of sex, drugs, and Eastern mysticism, and which continue to find popularity among imitators today.
 Yet, in his novel The Glass Bead Game (Das Glasperlenspiel in the original German, often entitled for English readers as Magister Ludi orMaster of the Game), Hesse has presented us with a Western world in which Tradition has triumphed.

-The reader is never given a specific date, but contextual clues within the text seem to suggest that the Glass Bead Game takes place sometime in the 25th century in Castalia, a fictional yet obviously Germano-Italic region in central Europe.
+The reader is never given a specific date, but contextual clues within the text seem to suggest that the Glass Bead Game takes place sometime in the 25th century in Castalia, a fictional yet obviously Germano-Italic region in central Europe (a renovated Holy Roman Empire?).
 The protagonist of this work is Joseph Knecht, a man who lived roughly two centuries before and about whom a legendary, indeed nearly hagiographic, tradition has grown.

 But first, the world of Castalia.
 Castalia – called a “province,” though to what extent this is geographical rather than organizational is never made clear – is a Traditional society.
 It is a static world, though not necessarily in stasis, one in which the exuberant growth and obsession with change for its own sake that plagues so much of the West today are absent.
 This is not to say that it is backwards or non-technological; trains, radio, newspapers, automobiles – all the trappings of the late industrial age society in which Hesse lived are all present.
 Universities still teach students, preparing them for careers in industry, business, or politics.
 Yet, the world of Castalia is one in which knowledge is viewed not in an extrapolating sense, but as something to be consolidated and interpolated – scholarly exploration involves the working out more fully of principles and homologies among various branches of knowledge.
 Indeed, this is the point to the titular game over which Joseph Knecht eventually became the Master.